 If you've done your research, you might know that your employer enjoys a certain sport, is active in a particular charity, or has other hobbies in common with you.
 Mentioning shared interests might get your potential employer's attention, make you seem more personable and give you something to talk about in an interview.
 If your employer's interest is public knowledge, it's OK to mention that you know this is a shared interest.

-You might also want to mention anything that could spark an employer's interest because it is unique -- you are a skilled unicyclist, you enjoy geocaching, or you are fluent in American Sign Language.
+Attractive hobbies for resume or cover letter will spark interest in you as a candidate.
+What's unique to you?
+Are you are a skilled unicyclist, do you enjoy geocaching, or are you are fluent in American Sign Language?
 While this tactic may not be conventional, you might just get an interview because you sparked the curiosity of your future employer.
 Only include this information if you have space, and do so at the end of your letter only briefly.
-For example, "In my personal life, I enjoy trying new and different activities.
-I am an avid unicycler and an active member of the Women Unicyclist's Group."
+"In my personal life, I enjoy trying new and different activities," is too vague.
+Instead, say something like, "In my down time, I'm a unicycler and even a member of the Women Unicyclist's Group."
 Choose the information you include wisely.
 For example, showing off your enthusiasm for unicycling might go over better if you are applying for a creative profession than for a job at a law firm.